Oracle On-Premises vs Cloud:

 - Permanent changes can be managed ASAP.
 Change assessment and management workshops may prove to be valuable tools.

-- The use of financial decision-making techniques like Payback periods and Internal Rate of Returns can be used to asses and decide the financial impact of the decision.
+- Financial decision-making techniques like Payback periods and Internal rates of Returns can be used to assess and decide the financial impact of the decision.

-- Detail studies on internal and external impact on business processes are a must before making a decision.
-They give great insight for which option to choose and provide inputs for project timelines and resultant costs during project execution.
+- Detail studies on the internal and external impact on business processes are necessary before deciding.
+They give great insight into which option to choose and provide inputs for project timelines and resultant costs during project execution.

-- Implementation strategy is not enough.
-Your system will need to be maintained going forward to run on a daily basis.
+- The implementation strategy is not enough.
+Your system will need to be maintained going forward to run daily.
 Managed Services can give you great insights into what best suits your organization.

 There are unlimited wants and limited resources.
-Overall IT budgets are shrinking, the number of technologies/ IT solutions available are growing, and businesses need to manage resources that are available allocated to them.
+Overall IT budgets are shrinking, the number of technologies/ IT solutions available is growing, and businesses need to manage the resources that are available and allocated to them.

 Jade Global can help you decide what best suits your business.
-Our Cloud 360 Assessment is a comprehensive assessment strategy that includes all aspects of Cloud implementation to eliminate or reduce any uncertainty and prepare your organization to successfully move to Cloud.
-At the end of this assessment, you will have a practical path that is aligned to your business goals.
+Our Cloud 360 Assessment is a comprehensive assessment strategy that includes all aspects of Cloud implementation to eliminate or reduce any uncertainty and prepare your organization to move to cloud successfully.
+At the end of this assessment, you will have a practical path aligned with your business goals.
 To learn more, visit cloud.jadeglobal.com.